 Qualitative research is performed by businesses that acknowledge the human condition and want to learn more about it.
-Some of the key characteristics of qualitative research that enable practitioners to perform qualitative inquiry comprise small data, absence of definitive truth, the importance of context, researcher’s skills and are of interests.
+Some of the key characteristics of qualitative research that enable practitioners to perform qualitative inquiry comprise small data, the absence of definitive truth, the importance of context, the researcher’s skills and are of interests.

 Absence of a definitive truth

 One of the most obvious characteristics of qualitative research is the lack of definitive truth.

 Unlike quantitative data, which is clinical, logical, and deals in absolutes, qualitative data is collected by researchers who simply want to know more about the subject at hand.